Russell Ranch Oil Field: History, production, and operations

 The field reached its peak production in 1950, when 7.9 Moilbbl of oil were withdrawn from the reservoir.
 Inevitably, production declined, and field operators employed several enhanced recovery technologies to increase reservoir pressure and keep the wells flowing.
 Waterflooding was begun in 1953, and air injection in 1971.
 A cyclic steam program ran from 1966 to 1968 but failed to produce any significant benefit.

 The field changed hands several times, with West America Resources and J.P.
 Oil among the owners prior to the purchase by E&B Natural Resources from J.P.
 Oil in 2003.
 E&B, the current operator, reported pumping 66621 oilbbl of oil in 2008; its wells were averaging only 4.1 oilbbl/d, a figure typical of a field near the end of its useful life.
 At the end of 2008, there were 44 wells still active on the field, all operated by E&B. All but one of these wells was in the Main Area; the other was the solitary well still producing in the Southeast Area.

+The Bureau of Land Management (BLM) approved an oil well and pipeline project within the Carrizo Plain National Monument in 2018, but withdrew it after Los Padres ForestWatch and the Center for Biological Diversity filed objections citing the potential for oil spills, air pollution and harm to wildlife, among other environmental concerns.
+The BLM approved the project in 2020 after their analysis showed that the new well posed no undue health or safety concerns, had no significant impacts to the environment and was consistent with management directives for the monument.
+An agreement was reached in 2022 over a lawsuit against the BLM filed by the conservation groups in 2020.
+The BLM issued an order to E&B to permanently close and remove 11 long-dormant oil wells, return the oil pads and more than 3 miles of access roads to natural conditions, as well as removing pipelines, powerlines and other infrastructure from within the monument.